wxwern/cs2103t-tp/docs/UserGuide.md

 After preparing your resume, you are ready to apply to **Google** as an intern for their **Software Engineer** role!
 And you know that the application deadline is on the **22-11-2023**.

 Here is how you can use [`apply`](#applying-to-organizations---apply) command to track your application in Jobby:
-1. type `apply google_id --title Software Engineer --by 22-11-2023` into the command box
+1. Type `apply google_id --title Software Engineer --by 22-11-2023` into the command box
-2. press **ENTER**
+2. Press **ENTER**

 ![Adding Application](images/ug-images/app-added.png)

-You managed to add your application to **Google**!
-With the role you are interested in, **Software Engineer** and the application deadline which is **22-11-2023**.
+You have successfully added your job application to **Google**!

-**Congratulations!** You have ran through the basics of Jobby.
+**Congratulations!** You have run through the basics of Jobby.
 We hope that this tutorial has given you an understanding of the basic workflow of Jobby.
 However, there are still many features that we have yet introduced.
 Please refer to the [Using Jobby Section](#using-jobby) to understand the command structure of Jobby, or visit [Features Section](#features) to see the full capabilities of Jobby!